farrellgaffar/Big-Data-Analytics/README.md

 # Big-Data-Analytics
-This is my projects and using some models to solve the problem from the data
+There are a lot of projects in here and the data was given by my lecturer from Big data Subjects